rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 correctiosn) to model aromatic oglioamides.
 Of note this study included the :ref:`distance_based_cp` BSSE corrections which were found to be a good approximation to full counterpoise corrections.

+:cite:t:`Yang_2010` applied GEBF08 to water clusters containing 20 to 30 water
+molecules in order to search for low energy geometries.
+Results using B3LYP and MP2 were optimized and corrected for ZPVE.
+Some comparison with supersystem results was presented (errors were around 1 kcal/mol), but the majority of conclusions relied on fragment-based methods alone.

 :cite:t:`Jiang2011` applied GEBF10 (with user-defined fragments) to computing vibrational circular dichromism spectra at the DFT level of theory.
 The authors